arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-bookmarks.md

 ```

 This lets you have a `.bookmarks` file in each project, and load it
-whenever you enter it.
-It's a draft, by no means ready for production,
+whenever you enter its folder.
+It's a draft, by no means ready for
-but it could give you some inspiration.
+production, but it could give you some inspiration.

 ## Like Dired, but for Bookmarks